 It will keep for around three days - check the date on the cream cheese as that will determine the shelf life partly.

-So, make sure your cream cheese has two or three days life.
+So, make sure your cream cheese has two or three days life if you're not using the tuna spread straight away.

 You don't need a food processor with this - it would mash the tuna up to make it a paste rather than a pate where you can see the flakes of fish.